Whew. You all blow me away.

 2 tbsp. unsalted butter

-Place chicken breasts between two sheets of plastic wrap or parchment paper and pound evenly until approximately 1/4-inch thick.
-Once flattened, season both sides generously with kosher salt and ground black pepper.
-Cut into large chunks if preferred.
+Place chicken breasts between two sheets of plastic wrap or parchment paper and pound evenly until approximately approximately 1/4-inch thick.
+Once flattened, season both sides with the kosher salt and ground black pepper.

-In a large bowl or large Ziploc bag, combine flour, salt, pepper and herbes de Provence.
+In a shallow bowl, combine the flour, salt, pepper and dried herbs.

 Heat the oil on medium-high in a large skillet.
-Dredge the chicken cutlets in the seasoned flour, shaking off the excess.
-Fry the chicken for approximately 5 minutes on each side until golden, turning once and repeating with other side.
+Dredge the chicken in the seasoned flour, shaking off the excess.
+Fry the chicken for approximately 5-8 minutes on each side until golden, turning once and repeating with other side.
 Remove the chicken and set aside.

-Pour the Marsala wine in the pan and boil down for 2-3 minutes to reduce.
-Add the chicken stock and simmer for a minute to reduce again.
-Stir in the butter and return the chicken to the pan, cooking 1-2 more minutes while the butter melts and the chicken heats through.
+Pour the Marsala wine in the pan and bring to a boil.
+Cook until the liquid has reduced, approximately 6-8 minutes.
+Add the chicken stock and simmer for 5 minutes, allowing the liquid to reduce again.
+Stir in the butter and return the chicken to the pan, cooking 5 more minutes while the butter melts and the chicken heats through.
 Season with salt and pepper to taste, if necessary.

 Serve over egg or bow-tie noodles**, if desired.